Vivekanand-R/AI-Product-Framework/Area Of Focus/README.md

              C. Design simple, intuitive experiences, D. Use data and empathy together,
              E. Prototype quickly, learn continuously,
              F. Focus on what matters for the users, G. Collaborate effectively, H. Improve using real user insights.

-            1. The Design of Everyday Things by Don Norman — MIT Press page (https://mitpress.mit.edu/9780262525671/the-design-of-everyday-things)
-            2. Alan Cooper (Work: About Face: The Essentials of Interaction Design (1995, later editions), Contribution: Introduced the idea of personas in design, emphasizing empathy with end-users)

             Paper:- https://www.researchgate.net/publication/200026124_About_Face_20_The_Essentials_of_Interaction_Design
             https://arxiv.org/abs/1503.01732